Skip to content

 What will change the aspect of the print would be the texture (glossy, mat, pearl, etc?)

-The Good Quality Prints Selected for Weddings
+The Good Quality Prints Selected for Weddings albums

-Professional Photographer focus on the RC paper that I consider as the best paper for the wedding prints and enlargement up to large print sizes.
-The RC paper is designed with a layer of paper and a layer of plastic (only one side is printable).
-The ink comes in between the two layers.
+Professional Photographers focus on the RC paper that I consider as the best paper for the wedding albums and enlargement up to large print sizes.
 So the RC paper naturally protected the picture!
 This means that you can drop a coffee on the picture, quickly clean it, and there will be no problem.
 RC paper is often named argentic paper.

 Good printers will also print in very high definition and have a very large dynamic of colors.